-The effort is for one FTE and the total person-hours add up to 12 months of work.
+The effort is scoped for one FTE and the total person-hours add up to 12 months of work to the maximum extent possible.
 All individual(s) proposed for the effort are dedicated to the effort at near full-time to the maximum extent possible.
 All costs are directly related to and are realistic for the proposed tasks.
 All costs should be substantiated by the details provided in the OPP (such as the type and number of labor hours proposed per task and any other applicable costs).